igafshell/fylo-data-storage-component-main/README.md

 ### What I learned

 Positioning the message element was a bit of a struggle and I learned a lot how to use negative values with margins.

+### Useful things

+**For the responsive design, I used expresssions like:**
+- `calc([fixed value] + [small responsive value])`

+Example: `calc(7rem, .5vw)`

+It's very useful for elements like text that need only slight changes in size, so this way you don't need to bother with media queries, keeping the code cleaner

+- `max/min/clamp([responsive value],  [fixed value limit])`

+Example: `min/max(30vw, 20rem)`

+It stops at 20rem if 30vw is bigger/smaller than that and acts as a max/min-width for the element.
+Useful to keep the code clean and avoid extra media queries

 ### Continued development